Fight video: Officer puts knee on Black teen’s neck, only talks to Latino teen - NewsBreak

 The female officer then sits the white-looking teen down on a couch, while her male partner immediately tackles the Black teen, who was already on his back, and handcuffs him.

 The female officer then walks away from the teen on the couch — leaving him uncuffed — to assist her partner.
-She then puts her knee over the Black boy’s neck.Democrats look to shake off ‘defund the police’
+She then puts her knee over the Black boy’s neck.George Floyd funeral service

 On Tuesday night, 15-year-old Joey, who was involved in the fight, told WPIX — with his mother’s permission — that he couldn’t believe he wasn’t also placed in cuffs.